matplotlib/governance/governance.md

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a need for a more formal governance model.
-Moving forward The Project leadership will consist of a Steering Council with the power to appoint final decisions to an individual.
+Moving forward The Project leadership will consist of a Benevolent Dictator for Life (BDFL) and a Steering Council.
 We view this governance model as the formalization of what we are already doing, rather than a change in direction.

 BDFL
 ----